 1 detailed paper was going to come to us.
-This was being 2 raised -- this wasn't a Trust Board meeting. have been, then the expectation would have been that it 3 would have been an agenda item under confidential.
-4 5 This wasn't an agenda item in August for either the 14:40 workshop or the confidential meeting.
-6 If you go 7 through the timeline of 7th June through to the Early 8 Alert on 31st July through to the workshop and the confidential meeting, then if that information had have 9 come out sooner it could have been an agenda item and 10 14 · 41 11 it could have had the paper that came, it could have had, depending on, obviously, the team would have had 12 13 to have concluded their work ensuring that they had all the information correct before they come.
-14 But it could 15 have happened that it would be an agenda item in August 14:41 16 with the papers to discuss.
-We had no agenda item, no 17 papers to discuss, that came in September, which, in my 18 view, is why there was limited discussions or 19 auestions.
-At what point do you think you were adequately informed 14:41 20 182 Q. about the issues?
-When did you start to think we are 21 22 getting a handle on this or this is more concerning, 23 what was the stage for you in the chronology?
-24 The September meeting. Α. 25 Did that meeting then, did that involve more questions 183 0.
-14 · 41 from you or anyone else?

-A. Oh, it certainly did, it certainly involved a lot of questions and commentary from board members.
-It certainly raised a significant red flag in terms of the
+This was being 2 raised this wasn't a Trust Board meeting.
+If it had 3 have been, then the expectation would have been that it 4 would have been an agenda item under confidential.
+5 This wasn't an agenda item in August for either the 14:40 6 workshop or the confidential meeting.
+If you go 7 through the timeline of 7th June through to the Early 8 Alert on 31st July through to the workshop and the 9 confidential meeting, then if that information had have 10 come out sooner it could have been an agenda item and 14:41 11 it could have had the paper that came, it could have 12 had, depending on, obviously, the team would have had 13 to have concluded their work ensuring that they had all 14 the information correct before they come.
+But it could 15 have happened that it would be an agenda item in August 14:41 16 with the papers to discuss.
+We had no agenda item, no 17 papers to discuss, that came in September, which, in my 18 view, is why there was limited discussions or 19 questions.
+20 182 Q. At what point do you think you were adequately informed 14:41 21 about the issues?
+When did you start to think we are 22 getting a handle on this or this is more concerning, 23 what was the stage for you in the chronology?
+24 Α. The September meeting.
+25 183 Q. Did that meeting then, did that involve more questions 14:41 26 from you or anyone else?
+27 Α. Oh, it certainly did, it certainly involved a lot of 28 questions and commentary from board members.
+It 29 certainly raised a significant red flag in terms of the